sampathsingireddy/local-repo/README.md

-This is the readme file of a test project.

-Updating readme.md file.
+Deleted all the content of this readme file.